NuGetPackageExplorer/NuGetPackageExplorer/README.md

 [![Join the chat at https://gitter.im/NuGetPackageExplorer/NuGetPackageExplorer](https://badges.gitter.im/NuGetPackageExplorer/NuGetPackageExplorer.svg)](https://gitter.im/NuGetPackageExplorer/NuGetPackageExplorer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## How to install
-You could install with the [Windows 10 Store](https://www.microsoft.com/store/apps/9wzdncrdmdm3) or [Chocolatey](https://chocolatey.org/packages/NugetPackageExplorer).
+You could install with the [Microsoft Store](https://www.microsoft.com/store/apps/9wzdncrdmdm3) or [Chocolatey](https://chocolatey.org/packages/NugetPackageExplorer).
 The Microsoft Store is the preferred version for Windows 10 Anniversary Update and later.
+It auto-updates and is the full application.

 There also a nightly build available for direct install on Windows 10 Anniversary Update and higher.
 The nightly build installs alongside the release version with no interference.